How to run tests from Selenium IDE in ChromeMarch 2, 2017

 java -jar selenium-server-standalone-2.43.1.jar -Dwebdriver.chrome.driver=chromedriver.exe

 - Open Selenium IDE and run the test script.
-Note that the script will run in Chrome.
+Note that the script will run in one of the more or less recent versions of Chrome.

 If you’re looking for a game changer solution though, there’s an awesome alternative.

 Visual regression testing on the cloud with Screenster